JennBull/CheesyJenny/README.md

 #Example Site

-Thsi is a sample readme file for GitHub repo.
+This is a sample readme file for GitHub repo.
 We're learning Markdown.